cabforum/servercert/docs/BR.md

 c. authorityInformationAccess

     With the exception of stapling, which is noted below, this extension MUST be present.
-It MUST NOT be marked critical, and it MUST contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
-It SHOULD also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).
+It MUST NOT be marked critical, and it MUST contain the HTTP URL of the CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
+It SHOULD also contain the HTTP URL of the CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).

-    The HTTP URL of the Issuing CA's OCSP responder MAY be omitted provided that the Subscriber "staples" OCSP responses for the Certificate in its TLS handshakes [RFC4366].
+    The HTTP URL of the CA's OCSP responder MAY be omitted provided that the Subscriber "staples" OCSP responses for the Certificate in its TLS handshakes [RFC4366].

 d. basicConstraints (optional)